-CASCADE is a research program enrolling patients with advanced metastatic disease who consent to undergo rapid autopsy following death.
+CASCADE is a research program enrolling patients with advanced metastatic disease who consent to undergo rapid autopsy following death

-Individuals with metastatic disease are consented to CASCADE when they reach the end of life stage, and understand that there are no further curative options available.
+Individuals with metastatic disease are consented to CAncer tiSsue Collection After DEath (CASCADE) when they reach the end-of-life stage and understand that there are no further curative options available.
 Tissue donated to CASCADE is used in research aimed at improving outcomes for people with metastatic cancer.
+There are several active research projects enabled by CASCADE donors including laboratory-based research into breast, ovarian, melanoma, prostate, and lung cancer as well as psycho-social research.

 The aim of this study is to explore the experience of bereaved relatives (“carers”) of participants in the CASCADE rapid autopsy program.